fernandezvara/certsfor/docs/example.md

 01/28/2022  07:54 AM               121 server.yaml
 01/28/2022  07:55 AM               125 template.yaml

-> # you can list the certificates created
+> # You can list the certificates created
 >cfd list cert

 ┌─────────────────┬────────────────────┬─────────────────────────────┐